larsonzh/whois/docs/USAGE_EN.md

 - Note: enabling debug via environment variables is not supported.

 Batch accelerator diagnostics:
-- `--batch-strategy <name>` selects the pluggable start-host strategy used only in batch mode.
-Built-ins:
+- `--batch-strategy <name>` selects optional start-host accelerators for batch mode.
+When omitted the client keeps the raw order (CLI host → guessed RIR → IANA) without penalty-based skips or plan-a cache hits.
-  - `health-first` mirrors the classic canonical-host ordering plus DNS penalty awareness.
+  - `health-first` mirrors the classic canonical-host ordering plus DNS penalty awareness; it is required for `[DNS-BATCH] action=start-skip/force-last` logs.
   - `plan-a` caches the authoritative RIR reported by the previous successful query and reuses it as the next starting point when the backoff snapshot shows no penalty, emitting `[DNS-BATCH] action=plan-a-faststart` (hit), `plan-a-skip` (penalized, so fall back), and `plan-a-cache` (cache update/clear) logs when debug is enabled.
-Unknown names emit a single `[DNS-BATCH] action=unknown-strategy name=<input> fallback=health-first` line and fall back to `health-first`.
+Unknown names emit a single `[DNS-BATCH] action=unknown-strategy name=<input> fallback=health-first` line and then enable `health-first` as a safe fallback.
 - `WHOIS_BATCH_DEBUG_PENALIZE='whois.arin.net,whois.ripe.net'` (comma-separated list) preloads penalty windows before the batch loop starts.
-This forces deterministic `[DNS-BATCH] action=debug-penalize/start-skip/force-last/query-fail` sequences during remote smoke tests (especially when paired with `tools/remote/remote_build_and_test.sh -F <stdin_file>`), without waiting for real network failures.
+Pair it with `--batch-strategy health-first` (for `start-skip/force-last`) or `--batch-strategy plan-a` (for cache hits) plus `tools/remote/remote_build_and_test.sh -F <stdin_file>` to get deterministic `[DNS-BATCH] action=...` sequences without waiting for real network failures.

 ## 3. Output contract (for BusyBox pipelines)
 - Header: `=== Query: <query> via <starting-server-label> @ <connected-ip-or-unknown> ===`; the query remains `$3`